Metal Gear: Ghost Babel: Legacy

-Nintendo Power listed it as the 11th best Game Boy/Game Boy Color video game, praising it for successfully bringing over elements from the three dimensional games.
+Nintendo Power listed it as the 11th best Game Boy/Game Boy Color video game, praising it for successfully bringing over elements from the three-dimensional Metal Gear Solid.
 Ben Reeves from Game Informer called it the eighth best Game Boy game and considered it a good throwback to the MSX2.
-GamesRadar listed Metal Gear Solid for Game Boy Color as one of the titles they would like to see on the Nintendo 3DS Virtual Console.
+GamesRadar listed it as one of the titles they would like to see on the Nintendo 3DS Virtual Console.

+In February 2026, it was announced that the game would be receiving its first re-release in the Metal Gear Solid: Master Collection Vol. 2 compilation, which released in August 2026.
+The collection allows players to rewind gameplay, adjust the visual settings, and remap the game's controls.